himanshuo/life-of-learning/articles/OS/lecture_5.md

 ##### Message Passing Approach
 The key benefit of this is that *synchronization is done by the OS*.

 *Example code*
-    producer process:
+    *producer process*:

         while(true){
             // produce a item in item_message
             send(consumer_id, item_message);
         }

-    consumer process:
+    *consumer process*:

         while(true){
           receive(producer, item_message);
           // consume the item in item_message
         }

+For an applications developer, message passing code is much simpler.